AetherialMist/JavaLearning/lesson-000/README.md

 In this lesson, you:

+* Installed the Java Virtual Machine (JVM)
-* Installed Java
+* Installed the Java core library
-* Installed Intellij IDEA
+* Installed Intellij IDEA as your IDE

 ## Next Steps